LewisResearchGroup/ProteomicsQC/README.md

-# Django based proteomics pipeline server using MaxQuant and RawTools
+# Django based proteomics processing framework using MaxQuant and RawTools

 A server that automates proteomics processing jobs.